 Shop, Cook, Dine, Imbibe at the Easton Public Market in Lehigh Valley.
 It’s the market where butchery, bakery, artisan cheese, café, chocolatier, local & sustainably grown produce, specialty foods, noodle bar, craft beer, wine, wood-fired pizza, crepes and BBQ come together.
 Plus, there’s a demo kitchen, culinary events and classes.

-Exotic offerings abound, from the Egyptian specialties of Taza Market to the delicate pancakes at Full of Crepe to the brimming bowls of ramen at Mr. Lee's Noodles.
+Exotic offerings abound, from the delicate pancakes at Full of Crepe to the brimming bowls of ramen at Mr. Lee's Noodles.
 The Easton Public Market is a vibrant gathering space for shopping and dining with even more things to enjoy, like events in the Community Room that offer unique presentations and workshops, and the Markets’ Kitchen’s tasty events and classes for every level of culinary expertise.
 Click here for a full list of upcoming events and classes.

 Top 6 Locally Sourced, Must-Experience Vendors